1. GBA Hardware

 Cart RAM 0E00:0000h var var 8 bit This is where saved data is stored.
 Cart RAM can be in the form of SRAM, Flash ROM or EEPROM.
 Programatically they all do the same thing: store data.
 The total size is variable, but 64 KB is a good indication.

 The various RAM sections (apart from Cart RAM) are zeroed at start-up by BIOS.
 The areas you will deal with them most are IO, PAL, VRAM and OAM.
-For simple games and demos it will usually suffice to load your graphics data into PAL and VRAM at the start use IO and OAM to take care of the actual interaction.
+For simple games and demos it will usually suffice to load your graphics data into PAL and VRAM at the start and use IO and OAM to take care of the actual interaction.
 The layout of these two sections is quite complex and almost impossible to figure out on your own (almost, because emulator builders obviously have done just that).
 With this in mind, reference sheets like GBATEK and the CowBite Spec are unmissable documents.
 In theory this is all you need to get you started, but in practice using one or more tutorials (such as this one) with example code will save a lot of headaches.